choperlizer/Dojima/README.md

  - ordering
  - account info
  - ticker requests, chosen at random between tickers per-exchange

+## Disclaimer
+To reiterate from the GPL:
+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

 ## Support this project
 Bitcoin: 1NKKQBSaQ6XMViwC46b4JCxGUiUp6EDZR5